-Schiller International University’s Master of Arts in International Relations and Diplomacy offer students the opportunity to become agents of change in international relations.
-This rigorous master’s program, hosted at our Paris, Heidelberg, Madrid, Tampa Bay, and Distance Learning Campuses, challenges students to develop an in-depth understanding of international affairs and international diplomacy.
+Schiller International University’s Masters in International Relations and Diplomacy offer students the opportunity to become agents of change in international relations.
+This rigorous master’s program, hosted at our Heidelberg, Paris, Tampa Bay, and Distance Learning Campuses, challenges students to develop an in-depth understanding of international affairs and international diplomacy.
 Graduates can move on to careers in government, business, journalism, and more.

 Applicants to this program must have foreign language skills to at least an intermediate level, along with considerable prior coursework in international relations and politics.
 See the course catalog for complete admissions requirements.